 2. Open a Portuguese Bank Account

-Non-residents, including citizens from the UK, can open bank accounts in Portugal as long as you have your NIF number.
+Non-residents, including citizens from the UK, can open bank accounts in Portugal as long as they have their NIF number.
 No matter which bank you choose, there are a few required documents you’ll need:

-It’s also important to remember that most Portuguese banks require a minimum cash deposit of €250, although this will depend on the bank.
+It’s also important to remember that most Portuguese banks require a minimum cash deposit of €250, though this may vary by bank.

 3. Accommodation in Portugal